elenderg/PAL-1000/instruções de compilação.md

 `Abort with "Internal error - compile a term given a rider (literal)" and the rider.`

-`123.
-Literals don't have names, but we give them names anyway to make them easier to use and to spot (not to mention, chase around) in the listing file.
-Since the names are generated by the compiler, we put a tilde as the first character:`
+123. Literals don't have names, but we give them names anyway to make them easier to use and to spot (not to mention, chase around) in the listing file.
+Since the names are generated by the compiler, we put a tilde as the first character:

 `To generate a name given a string:`